juliomeza/School_District_Analysis/README.md

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 <ul>
-    After replacing all the ninth graders' math and reading scores for 'Thomas High School' with NaN, the math, reading and overall passing percentage for THS have decreased around 28%, but the average math and reading scores remain very similar.
+    After replacing all the ninth graders' math and reading scores for 'Thomas High School' with NaN, the math, reading, and the overall passing percentage for THS have decreased around 28%, but the average math and reading scores remain very similar.
 </ul>

 | Thomas High School | BEFORE | AFTER |